KDB says drops talks to buy HSBC's S.Korean retail banking business

-SEOUL, July 31 Korea Development Bank (KDB) said on Tuesday it has dropped talks to acquire HSBC's South Korean retail banking operations.
+SEOUL Korea Development Bank (KDB) said on Tuesday it has dropped talks to acquire HSBC's (HSBA.L) (0005.HK) South Korean retail banking operations.

 KDB said in a statement negotiations were discontinued as KDB and HSBC failed to reach an agreement on employment conditions.